 The Causes of an Economic Crash

 The causes of an economic crash are as varied as the countries they are happening in.
-A crash can stem from trade wars, irresponsible banking practices, high inflation, low value of currency, high national debt.
+A crash can stem from trade wars, irresponsible banking practices, high inflation, a low value of currency, or high national debt.